Technocolabs100/Attrition-Analysis-and-Predictive-ML-Pipeline/Employee_Attrition_Prediction/README.md

-In this section, we have used a simple RandomForestClassifier to diagnose the breast cancer.
+In this section, we have used a simple XGBOOSTclassifier to predict attrition.

 Creating the flask API